Investing in America Explained for Immigrants: A Beginner’s Guide

 When you invest, you are doing something more powerful.
 You are using your money to buy an ownership stake in something — a business, a collection of businesses, real estate, or other assets — with the expectation that those things will grow in value over time.

-Here is a simple example to illustrate the difference.
+Here is a simple example.

 Imagine you have $1,000.
 You put it in a savings account earning 2 percent per year.
 After ten years, you have approximately $1,219.

 The difference is significant even at $1,000.
-At larger amounts, and over longer time periods, the difference becomes extraordinary.
+At larger amounts and over longer time periods, the difference becomes extraordinary.
 This is the power of investing.

 What Is the Stock Market?

-The stock market is one of the most commonly discussed but least understood financial concepts in the world.
+The stock market is one of the most discussed but least understood financial concepts in the world.
 Let us explain it clearly.

-What a Stock Is
+What a stock is

-When a company wants to raise money to grow its business — to hire more employees, build new facilities, develop new products — one way it can do this is by selling small pieces of ownership in the company to the public.
+When a company wants to raise money to grow — to hire employees, build facilities, develop new products — one way it can do this is by selling small pieces of ownership to the public.
+Each piece is called a share or a stock.

-When you buy a share of a company, you become a part-owner of that company.
-If the company grows and becomes more valuable, the value of your share increases.
-If the company pays a portion of its profits back to shareholders, you receive a payment called a dividend.
+When you buy a share, you become a part-owner of that company.
+If the company grows and becomes more valuable, your share increases in value.
+If the company shares its profits with owners, you receive a payment called a dividend.
+If the company performs poorly, the value of your share may fall.
+This is the risk that comes with owning individual companies.

-In the United States, the two most important stock exchanges are the New York Stock Exchange (NYSE) and the NASDAQ.
-Thousands of companies are listed on these exchanges, from small businesses to the largest corporations in the world.
+The stock market is the system through which shares are bought and sold.
+In the United States, the two most important exchanges are the New York Stock Exchange (NYSE) and the NASDAQ.
+Thousands of companies are listed on these exchanges — from small businesses to the largest corporations in the world.

-Stock prices change constantly, driven by many factors including company earnings, economic news, interest rates, global events, and investor sentiment.
+Stock prices change constantly — driven by company earnings, economic news, interest rates, global events, and investor sentiment.
+On any given day or week, prices may move significantly in either direction.

 But here is what history consistently shows: over long periods of time, the U.S. stock market has moved upward.